MiguelAruiz/MachineLearning-24-25-ProgressTasks/Progress_Task_2/README.md

 All the information about the task is on the following site: [competition website](https://www.drivendata.org/competitions/66/flu-shot-learning/page/210/)

+### Ranking 🏅
+TEAM NAME: Gatopizza

+FINAL POSITION: 478th

+SCORE: 0.8606

+MODEL: Catboost with Optuna

+## Important Note

+`Model_Applications.ipynb` contains a summary of the task.
+The other notebooks contain the code used to build each model and further explanations.

+The experiment is not reproducible, this means that using our best parameters does not guarantee the same score.

 ## Installation

 To install the required libraries, run the following command: